serbanMora/selenium-project2/README.md

 # Selenium Project Overview

-This project automates 17 key test cases for the GreenKart demo e-commerce website, utilizing Selenium WebDriver for robust browser automation, TestNG for efficient sequential test management, and Allure Report for clear and comprehensive reporting.
+This personal project, written in Java, automates 17 key test cases for the GreenKart demo e-commerce website, utilizing Selenium WebDriver for robust browser automation, TestNG for efficient sequential test management, and Allure Report for clear and comprehensive reporting.
 The framework follows the Page Object Model (POM) design pattern, ensuring clean, scalable, and maintainable test scripts.
 Managed through Maven (pom.xml), the project simplifies dependency handling and build automation.

 Test execution is organized sequentially, with each test depending on the successful completion of the previous one, ensuring the integrity of the e-commerce workflows.
 The tests cover critical functionalities like searching for products, adding quantities, validating cart contents, and checking the total item count, offering a complete automated validation of the user experience.